Saymaluu-Tash: History

-It is also said that from 8th century BC to first century AD, Saka-Usun period prior to the Kyrgyz, people settled here.
-The Saka priests used this site for sacrificial rites to the sun god and their settlements are said to be submerged in the Cholpon-Ata bay.
-The site was sacred to the people of Tien Shan and Pre Ferghana, and is even now sacred to the modern generation of Kyrgizians for spiritual and healing qualities.
+The site was sacred to the people of Tien Shan and Prehistoric Ferghana, and is even now sacred to the modern generation of Kyrgizians for spiritual and healing qualities.
 It is part of the spiritual ethos of the peoples' "religious beliefs and their worship of mountains, nature, totems and solar cosmic images."

-The site was first recognized by Russian cartographers in 1902 when they were carrying out surveys in the area for a road project to link a military camp between Jalal-Abad and Naryn; this road is now in use via Kazaeman.
+The site was first recognized by Russian cartographers in 1902 when they were carrying out surveys in the area for a road project to link a military camp between Jalal-Abad and Naryn; this road is now in use via Kazarman.
 One of the cartographers, Nikolai Khludov, who had heard tales from a shepherd of "painted stones" in close vicinity to their camp, decided to examine the site with a team of surveyors.
 He reported his findings of the petroglyphs to the Archaeological Society of Tashkent.
 This society then mounted an expedition to further examine the site.
 However, the site was forgotten until 1950.
 After an excavation was conducted, the petroglyphs were specifically identified, numbered and their age determined.
 It is now under sporadic investigation by the Institute of Archaeology in Bishkek.
 Neolithic age petroglyphs are on display in the Kyrgyz State Historical Museum.

 Features

 Archaeologists have bifurcated the site, calling the parts "Saimaluu-Tash 1" and "Saimaluu-Tash 2."

-Saimaluu-Tash 1, which extends over a length of 3 km, contains petroglyphs etched on shining basaltic stones.
-It is believed that they were "votive offerings" brought from the lower valleys.
-There is a small lake here where shamans used to perform sacred rites.
+Saimaluu-Tash 1, which extends over a length of 3 km, contains petroglyphs etched on stones covered by a dark grey desert varnish.
+Most stones are located in long flows of stones, i.e. ground moraines.
+There is a small lake here where shamans may have performed sacred rites.
 Petroglyphs of several designs at this site have been identified on stones.
 The most common designs are animals like ibex (the long-horned ibex of the Turkish era was more frequent), horses, lions, and wolves.
-Another common drawing is of hunting scenes of deer, large antlers in particular; in this scene the hunters are shown using bows, arrows, and spears to hunt the animals.
-Agricultural operations such as tilling the land were a common theme.
+Another common drawing is of hunting scenes of deer, with large antlers in particular; in these scenes the hunters are shown using bows, arrows, clubs and spears to hunt the animals.
+There are also fights between individual men or small groups depicted.
+The artists perhaps portrayed their feelings of gratitude to the spirits of the mountain after a good crop or a successful hunting expedition.
+Agricultural operation such as tilling the land was a common theme, though the alleged scenes with ploughs are seen by most rather as scenes with chariots, the chariots being reduced to two small wheels.
 Other scenes are of ritual dances, the sun, wavy designs representing the flow of rivers, and sexual scenes.
-The artists perhaps portrayed their feelings of gratitude to the spirits of the mountain after a good crop or a successful hunting expedition.
+There are Bronze Age pictures that show signs of an early sun cult with solar headed anthropomorphic figures.
+Many other stones show petroglyphs of chariots drawn mainly by bovines.
+The horse only began to play a role towards the end of the Bronze Age when people learned to ride horses effectively.
+An early Bronze Age bull cult with bulls showing elongated horns can be observed.